Albinism in popular culture: North America

 The 2004 book Weird N.J. (a tie-in to the History Channel TV series Weird U.S.) chronicled and further popularized one of the lesser-known local urban legends of the US, "albino colonies".
 The book uses alleged first-hand accounts mailed to the authors to paint a picture of various locations in the U.S. (most notably Clifton, New Jersey) where aggregations of albinistic families were said to live in seclusion.
 The accounts tell tales of honking horns to try to bring the residents out of their houses, of gawkers being shot at by residents, and even of gangs of local albinistic vigilantes.

 In some versions of the sewer alligator urban legends, the alligators supposedly became albinistic due to mutation and/or lack of exposure to sunlight which erroneously conflates pallor due to lack of exposure to sunlight with albinism.

-South America
+Central America

-Among the Kuna of Panama and Colombia, members with albinism have a special place in their indigenous mythology.
+Among the Guna of Panama and Colombia, members with albinism have a special place in their indigenous mythology.
 While they are regarded as physically inferior, at the same time they are regarded as 'closer to God' and in possession of special powers.
-At times of eclipses, the Kunas believe their members with albinism are able to scare away with bow and arrow the demon who devours the sun or moon.
+At times of eclipses, the Guna believe their members with albinism are able to scare away with bow and arrow the demon who devours the sun or moon.